-Kindergarten
+Prekindergarten and Kindergarten

-Students enrolled in kindergarten are required to attend school and are subject to the compulsory attendance requirements as long as they remain enrolled.
+Students enrolled in head start, prekindergarten, or kindergarten are required to attend school and are subject to the compulsory attendance requirements as long as they remain enrolled.

 Ages 6-18

 State law requires that a student who is at least six years of age, or who is younger than six years of age and has previously been enrolled in first grade, and who has not yet reached their 19th birthday, shall attend school, as well as any applicable accelerated instruction program, extended-year program, or tutorial session, unless the student is otherwise excused from attendance or legally exempt.